Payment Process & Information

 - Enrolled for fewer than 12 credits each semester are considered part-time students and are billed on a per-credit basis.

 Online Bachelor's Degree & Certificate Program and Graduate Program Students

 - Are billed on a per-credit basis.

 Orthodontic Program Students

 Once you have been offered, and formally accepted, aid from Seton Hill, it will be deducted from your bill.
 (Please keep in mind that federal and state loans provided as part of your financial aid will still need to be repaid after graduation, or departure from Seton Hill, in accordance with the loan agreement.)

 The U.S. Department of Education makes Direct PLUS Loans to eligible parents and graduate or professional students through schools participating in the Direct Loan Program.
 A Direct PLUS Loan is commonly referred to as a parent PLUS loan when made to a parent, and as a grad PLUS loan when made to a graduate or professional student.
 Federal Direct and alternative loans will not appear as part of your financial aid offer.
 Find out more about Federal Direct and alternative loans for undergraduate and graduate students on the Tuition and Aid section of our site.

 Federal Work-Study or Seton Hill University Jobs

-Earnings from Federal Work-Study or Seton Hill University funded jobs are paid on the 15th of each month, and students may pick up their work study checks in the Office of Financial Services and the Registrar.
-Students may receive a check, have their pay directly deposited into their checking account, or have it posted onto their tuition account.
+Earnings from Federal Work-Study or Seton Hill University-funded jobs are paid on the 15th of each month.
+Students may receive a check or have their pay directly deposited into a checking account.

-Seton Hill offers a convenient payment plan through Tuition Management Systems.
-Find out more on the Payments page of our site.
+Seton Hill offers a convenient payment plan.
+Find out more on the Making a Payment page.